-The shepherds play an important part of the Christmas narrative, and they have become popular characters in our modern traditions.
+The shepherds play an important part in the Christmas narrative, and they have become popular characters in our modern traditions.
 Shepherd figurines adorn storefronts, lawn displays and nativity scenes.
 We sing about shepherds in many of our popular Christmas carols and they are always in nativity displays.

 We actually don’t know much about the shepherds who are referenced in Luke’s account, but can you put yourself in their place on that first Christmas night?
-As they faithfully kept watch over their flock, angels suddenly appeared to inform that the promised Messiah has been born in Bethlehem (Luke 2:8-14).
+As they faithfully kept watch over their flock, angels suddenly appeared to inform them that the promised Messiah had been born in Bethlehem (Luke 2:8-14).

 Most of us would expect that such a message would first be proclaimed to those with more status and nobility rather than to lowly shepherds who probably didn’t even own the sheep they were tending.
 Yet, according to John 3:16, the announcement of Christ’s birth serves as a reminder that Jesus came for all people, whether they be rich or poor, male or female, whatever their race, ethnicity or skin color.

 The initial fear that the shepherds experienced soon turned to joy after hearing the angels’ message.
 And the message that the shepherds heard moved them to respond.
 Scripture tells us that they hurriedly went to see the newborn Jesus (Luke 2:15-16).
 Scripture also records that after they spent some time with Mary, Joseph and Jesus, the shepherds shared the message they had received about Jesus, and everyone who heard what the shepherds had to say were “amazed” (Luke 2:17-18).
 Finally, the shepherds returned “glorifying and praising God for all the things they had seen and heard” (Luke 2:20).